MythosMachina/FrameForge/README.md

 > FrameForge is designed for fictional, stylized, and synthetic content.
 > Use on real individuals without consent is explicitly discouraged.

+>Importrant Notice: FrameForge is currently only for PonyXL Training calibrated.
+More will follow if Demand comes.

 ## Features
 - Pipeline stages: import → select → crop → tag → (optional) train → package.
 - Orchestrated services: initiator, orchestrator, finisher, DB broker, webapp.